 In a log file produced by an analysis tool, a tool object MAY contain a property named version whose value is a string containing the tool version in whatever format the tool natively provides.

-In a log file produced by a converter, the version property SHALL be present.
+A converter SHALL emit the version property..

 fileVersion property